dartmouth-cs98/hack-a-thing-2-22f-barbz-2/README.md

 To expand the museum experience, we added two more artifacts and followed the steps above, ensuring there was consistency in our virtual reality space.
 We noted how important it was to apply global illumination to our objects, mainly the columns, to create a seamless scene with the area lighting.
 We also learned about altering resolutions and its effect on the appearance of the virtual space.

 We were unable to complete testing on our VR Museum as we do not have access to an Oculus, however our virtual space does appear as expected.

+When trying the AR marker recognition, it was not too difficult to install the software; however, finding a marker that was accepted by Vuforia was extremely challenging.
+When using the online marker generators, it would not be the correct sizing.
+Once finding something that was accepted after using online forums to find an acceptable marker.
+There was additional issues on readability of the marker only scoring a 3/5 causing issues down the line.
+Ultimately hardware issues with William's laptop caused us to shift towards the VR project described above.

+I will note that the tutorial also covered an overview of AR, and gave us the general understanding of the various types of XR.
+The marker one seemed the most reasonable to implement; however, since neither of the team members have an android, it made testing an issue

 ## Authors

 TODO: list of authors